patrick-media/half-doom/README.md

 Unzip Assets.zip and place in a folder named "Assets".\
 Unzip all Library#.zip files and place in folder named "Library".\
 Open Unity and select "Open Project".
 Open the folder and begin editing.\
+\
+DOWNLOADING BUILD:\
+Follow the steps to download a project.\
+All files must be downloaded to the same directory.